Carmel Child Custody Attorney Serving The Indianapolis Area

 - Income stability of each parent

 The Indiana Parenting Time Guidelines (IPTG) will also be weighed when the court comes to a decision.
 These legal guidelines are seen as a last resort option when parents cannot agree to an amicable solution, or if they cannot convince the judge using their own arguments.
-Additionally, the guidelines are only suggestions and a judge’s discretion can become a factor in your case.
+Additionally, the guidelines are only suggestions and a judge’s discretion can become a factor in your Indiana custody case.
+With any questions regarding the specifics of your case, consult with our experienced Carmel child custody attorneys today.

 What Are My Options for Enforcing Child Support?